Ninniachwen/iml_project_JML/README.md

 2. original compact model (*we rewrote the original code to a more compact form for ablation purposes*)
 3. reimplemented model
 4. model #3 without softmax layer
-5. model #3 with a standard normalization instead of the softmax layer
+5. model #3 with a normalization\* instead of the softmax layer
 6. model #3 with randomized initial weights (*instead of initialized with zero*)
 7. model #4 with randomized initial weights
 8. model #5 with randomized initial weights
 9. model #2 without softmax layer
 10. model #2 without regularization

+\* in each epoch, we devide the weights of the corpus examples for each test example with the sum of the according weights so they add up to 1.

+For the models without softmax or normalization layer, we apply a normalization after completion of the training so the weights add up to 1 and can be interpreted as percentages.

-We tested these models with the following parameters:
+We tested these models with a combination of the following parameters, which leads to 560 combinations:
 * corpus_size = [50, 100]
 * test_size = [10, 50]
 * decomposition_size = [5, 10, 50, 100] (*we made sure that corpus_size < decomposition_size*)